azampagl/kohana-compress/README.md

 ## Setup

-- Enable the media module in Kohana's bootstrap file.
+- Enable the compress module in Kohana's bootstrap file.
 - Properly set the Kohana::$environment variable in the bootstrap file.
 - Create a writable folder for the compressed files.

 ## Configuration

-### Core (config/media.php)
+### Core (config/compress.php)

 		'force_exec' => FALSE,

-Should we force execution (compress files) regardless of the Kohana::$environment?
+Force execution (compress files) regardless of the Kohana::$environment?

 		'root' => DOCROOT,